|Singing and Dancing of Tu Minority, |

 |A Man of Tu Ethnic Group|

-Their grand festivals are Spring Festival, Dragon Boat Festival, and their own distinctive 'July Meeting'.
+Their grand festivals are Chinese New Year, Dragon Boat Festival, and their own distinctive 'July Meeting'.
 The July Meeting, also called Nadun Festival, is the carnival after harvest.
 Activities such as worship, dinners, and attending functions of traditional sports such as wrestling, martial arts and horse-racing are all part of the Carnival after harvest festivities.

 They do not present tea with a bowl or cup which has a crack line; they respect their guests and their children must be of best behavior as not to drive guests away; it is not allowed to go into an unmarried girl's room without permission; and so on.